Faculty Early Retirement Program (FERP)

 - May I choose to participate in FERP for less than 50% time base?

 - Yes.
-A request to reduce the time base below 50% (or to change the 1.0 semester from Spring to Fall or from Fall to Spring) needs to be processed via a memo from you through your Department Chair and Dean to the Senior Director of Faculty Affairs.
+A request to reduce the time base below 50% (or to change the 1.0 semester from Spring to Fall or from Fall to Spring) needs to be processed via a memo from you through your Department Chair and Dean to the Senior Director of Faculty Services.
 However, once approved, that reduced time base shall continue for the duration of the FERP appointment.
 Once you have moved to a lower time base you will not be allowed to move back to a higher time base.

 - May I change my teaching from one semester to another?

 Yes.
-A request to change the “active” semester from Spring to Fall or from Fall to Spring needs to be processed via a memo from you through your Department Chair and Dean to the Senior Director of Faculty Affairs.
+A request to change the “active” semester from Spring to Fall or from Fall to Spring needs to be processed via a memo from you through your Department Chair and Dean to the Senior Director of Faculty Services.

 - On what schedule may I work while in FERP?

 Past practice at San José State University is to allow an appointment that is mutually agreeable to the faculty member and their Chair and Dean.
-Changes in the initially approved appointment (e.g. 50% over 2 semesters or 1.00 in one semester) must be recommended by the Chair and the Dean and approved by the Senior Director Faculty Affairs.
+Changes in the initially approved appointment (e.g. 50% over 2 semesters or 1.00 in one semester) must be recommended by the Chair and the Dean and approved by the Senior Director Faculty Services.

 If it is not possible to reach mutual agreement about the change of appointment that is deemed by the President to be pragmatically necessary, the President may alter the schedule upon notice to the faculty member in FERP 120 days in advance.
 No change in appointment (no change in the number of units to be taught in the semesters during which teaching is to take place) can be imposed upon the faculty member in FERP without 120 days’ notice.